EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

 Also check out [Alexis' recap](http://blog.sukria.net/2015/10/22/perl-dancer-2015-report/).

-Finally, I was privileged to speak as well, on *[AngularJS &amp; Dancer for Modern Web Development](https://www.perl.dance/talks/11-angularjs-%26-dancer-for-modern-web-development)*.
+Finally, I was privileged to speak as well, on *[AngularJS & Dancer for Modern Web Development](https://www.perl.dance/talks/11-angularjs-%26-dancer-for-modern-web-development)*.
 Since this post is already pretty long, I'll save the details for [another post](/2015/10/angularjs-dancer-for-modern-web.html).

 ### Summary